meagher-ryan-norc/mcbs-data-site/readme.md

 ---
 ```

 Layouts may be chained, or extended using [Nunjucks template inheritance](https://mozilla.github.io/nunjucks/templating.html#template-inheritance).
-For example, `base.njk` has the overall architecture for every site page, and the ohter layouts are connected to it to get the head, navbar, footer, etc.
+For example, `base.njk` has the overall architecture for every site page, and the other layouts are connected to it to get the head, navbar, footer, etc.

 Eleventy takes these markdown files, front matter, and layouts and builds the entire static site in the `public` folder.